nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Now that you have a notebook for `CS2113T`, you can make a `section` for each academic week.

-> :bulb: Remember to select the `CS2113T` notebook!
+> :bulb: Remember to select the `CS2113T` notebook first!

 ```
 N/CS2113T:$ add /sW1: Java